terminusdb/terminusdb-client-python/README.md

 Connect to TerminusCMS

-*check documentation for TerminusCMS about how to add the [API token](https://terminusdb.com/docs/terminuscms/get-api-key) to the environment variable*
+*check the documentation for TerminusCMS about how to add the [API token](https://terminusdb.com/docs/how-to-connect-terminuscms) to the environment variable*

 ```Python